mlrun/mlrun/docs/serving/custom-model-serving-class.md

 fn.add_model('m1', model_path=<model-artifact/dir>, class_name='MyClass', x=100)
 ```

-See `.add_model()` docstring for help and parameters
+See [`.add_model()`](../api/mlrun.runtimes.html#mlrun.runtimes.ServingRuntime.add_model) docstring for help and parameters.

 > See the full [Model Server example](https://github.com/mlrun/functions/blob/master/v2_model_server/v2_model_server.ipynb).

-If we want to use multiple versions for the same model, we use `:` to separate the name from the version,
+If you want to use multiple versions for the same model, use `:` to separate the name from the version.
-e.g. if the name is `mymodel:v2` it means model name `mymodel` version `v2`.
+For example, if the name is `mymodel:v2` it means model name `mymodel` version `v2`.

-User should specify the `model_path` (url of the model artifact/dir) and the `class_name` name
+You should specify the `model_path` (url of the model artifact/dir) and the `class_name` name
-(or class `module.submodule.class`), alternatively you can set the `model_url` for calling a
+(or class `module.submodule.class`).
+Alternatively you can set the `model_url` for calling a
-model which is served by another function (can be used for ensembles).
+model that is served by another function (can be used for ensembles).

-the function object(fn) accepts many options, you can specify replicas range (auto-scaling), cpu/gpu/mem resources, add shared
+The function object(fn) accepts many options.
+You can specify replicas range (auto-scaling), cpu/gpu/mem resources, add shared
 volume mounts, secrets, and any other Kubernetes resource through the `fn.spec` object or fn methods.

-e.g. `fn.gpu(1)` means each replica will use one GPU.
+e.g. `fn.gpu(1)` means each replica uses one GPU.

-to deploy a model we can simply call:
+To deploy a model, simply call:

 ```python
 fn.deploy()
 ```

-we can also deploy a model from within an ML pipeline (check the various demos for details).
+You can also deploy a model from within an ML pipeline (check the various demos for details).

 ## Model Monitoring

-Model activities can be tracked into a real-time stream and time-series DB, the monitoring data
+Model activities can be tracked into a real-time stream and time-series DB.
+The monitoring data
-used to create real-time dashboards and track model accuracy and drift.
+is used to create real-time dashboards and track model accuracy and drift.
-to set the streaming option specify the following function spec attributes:
+To set the tracking stream options, specify the following function spec attributes:

-to add tracking to your model add tracking parameters to your function:

         fn.set_tracking(stream_path, batch, sample)

 * **stream_path** - the v3io stream path (e.g. `v3io:///users/..`)
 * **sample** -  optional, sample every N requests